HiggRn/nes_rust/README.md

 A simple NES emulator in Rust following the tutorial by [bugzmanov/nes_ebook](https://bugzmanov.github.io/nes_ebook).

-Now I've only implemented a basic 6502 CPU and a basic bus.
+Now implemented a basic 6502 CPU, a basic bus and a basic iNES cartrdge.